bebraw/libumd/README.md

 ## Default Templates

-The library comes with a couple of UMD variants.
-See `/templates`.
+The library comes with a couple of UMD variants at `/templates`.
 In addition you may use one of your own as long as it is formatted using Handlebars syntax and follows the same naming conventions as the ones provided with the project.

 ## Testing